-Dr. Ana Rita C. Morais is a Research Engineer and Lecturer in the School of Engineering at the University of Kansas.
+Dr. Ana Rita C. Morais recently accepted a position as an Assistant Professor in the Department of Chemical and Petroleum Engineering in the School of Engineering at the University of Kansas.
 Dr. Morais received her Ph.D. in Sustainable Chemistry from NOVA University of Lisbon, Portugal in 2018.
 Her doctoral research was focused on the development of sustainable solvent systems based on supercritical and sub-critical fluids for producing fuels and chemicals from biomass.
 While pursuing her Ph.D., Dr. Morais developed a new ammonia-based technology for upgrading lignocellulosic biomass in Michigan Biotechnology Institute (MSU-MBI) and Great Lakes Bioenergy Research Center (GLBRC).
 After completing her Ph.D., Dr. Morais was hired as a post-doctoral research associate to work on the determination of thermodynamic and transport properties of refrigerants with low global warming potential in lubricating oils, in collaboration with Chemours Company.
 In 2019, Dr. Morais joined National Renewable Energy Laboratory (NREL) in Colorado, to investigate the performance of a catalytic process for upgrading lignin from varying sources into valuable aromatic platform chemicals.
 In addition, Dr. Morais worked on a project under the BOTTLETM U.S. Department of Energy Consortium aiming to recycle post-consumer plastics using an organocatalyzed process.
 Dr. Morais’s research interests focus on developing economically viable and energy-efficient technologies for upgrading lignocellulose and mixed plastic wastes and exploring potential synergies between lignocellulosic biomass conversion and plastic recycling.

 Dr. Lundin joined Professor Mark Shiflett’s research group as a Research Associate in January 2021.
 He received his B.S. in Chemical Engineering from the University of Kentucky in 2003 during which time he worked at the Center for Applied Energy Research designing and building the control system and data acquisition system for an iron catalyst-based Fisher-Tropsch pilot plant.
 In 2009 he earned his Ph.D. in Chemical Engineering from University of Notre Dame.
 For his doctorate, he modeled bubble coalescence in the multi-phase flows present in direct methanol fuel cells.
 He then joined the Center for Environmentally Beneficial Catalysts at the University of Kansas, where he led projects ranging from a collaboration with Archer Daniels Midland Co. to investigate the use of liquid CO2 as a medium for the ozonolysis of fatty acid methyl esters to an effort with W.R.
 Grace & Co. investigating the modification of microporous catalysts for enhancing the yields and directing selectivity in the synthesis of pyridines using a fluidized bed reactor.
 Dr. Lundin is currently working on an industry funded project to design an ionic liquid-based gas absorption system.